Zeta Eridani

 Zeta Eridani (ζ Eridani, abbreviated Zeta Eri, ζ Eri) is a binary star in the constellation of Eridanus.
 With an apparent visual magnitude of 4.80, it is visible to the naked eye on a clear dark night.
 Based on parallax measurements taken during the Hipparcos mission, it is approximately 110 light-years from the Sun.

 Zeta Eridani is the primary or 'A' component of a multiple star system designated WDS J03158-0849 (the secondary or 'B' component is 14 Eridani).
 Zeta Eridani's two components are therefore designated WDS J03158-0849 Aa and Ab.
-Aa is formally named Zibal /'zaib@l/, the traditional name for the system.
+Zeta Eridani Aa is formally named Zibal /'zaib@l/, the traditional name for the system.

 Nomenclature

 ζ Eridani (Latinised to Zeta Eridani) is the binary star's Bayer designation.
-WDS J03158-0849 A is its designation in the Washington Double Star Catalog.
+WDS J03158-0849 is its designation in the Washington Double Star Catalog.
 The designations of the two components as WDS J03158-0849 Aa and Ab derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 Zeta Eridani bore the traditional name of Zibal.
 This is an old misreading of the Arabic رئل riʼal "ostrich chicks" (with the carrier letter for the glottal stop taken for a 'b', and ر 'r' taken for ز 'z'), originally applied to a number of stars near Beid and Keid.

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
-It approved the name Zibal for the component WDS J03158-0849 Aa on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.
+It approved the name Zibal for the component Zeta Eridani Aa on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.